-Staff Training and Welfare
+Employee Training and Welfare

-The Group recognizes the importance of employees as their most valuable asset.
-The Group constantly conducts various in-house and external training programs to enhance technical competencies as well as supervisory leadership skills in order to develop a competent workforce.
-Throughout the year, the Group provided training to staff not only in areas relating to their job skills but also towards their character and mental development.
-These courses include team building, leadership training and mental motivation.
-We believe such trainings benefit the Group's productivity as well as the well-being of the staff and the community they are in.
-Medical and hospitalization insurance are subscribed annually to cover employees health needs.
+The Group recognises the importance of our employees as the most valuable asset, hence we constantly conduct various training programs to enhance technical competencies as well as supervisory leadership skills in order to develop and maintain a competent workforce.

+This year was no different, as managers from various divisions and invited guests from the Aeon Group attended the Dialogue in the Dark business workshop, which helped the participants to develop teamwork, communications and leadership skills.
+We believe such training sessions can benefit the Group's productivity as well as the well-being of our employees and the community.

+At Asia Brands, medical and hospitalisation insurance are subscribed annually to cover employees' health screening and medical needs.